 He coordinated the 40th anniversary commemoration of the 1957 crisis at Little Rock Central High School.
 He also coordinated the dedication of the Northwest Arkansas Regional Airport, only the third new commercial airport to open in the previous 25 years.

 Rutherford was named Tourism Person of the Year at the Arkansas Governor’s Conference on Tourism, and also was honored as the Arkansan of the Year by the Arkansas Broadcasters Association.
-He is the recipient of the William F. Rector Memorial Award for distinguished civic achievement in Little Rock.
-When the Clinton Library opened, he was named Arkansan of the Year by the Arkansas Times newspaper and Headliner of the Year by the Arkansas Press Association.
+He is the recipient of the William F. Rector Memorial Award for distinguished civic achievement in Little Rock and was named Arkansan of the Year by the Arkansas Times newspaper and Headliner of the Year by the Arkansas Press Association.

-He is the recipient of the Humanitarian Award from Just Communities of Arkansas; the Men of Volunteer Achievement from the Retired Senior Volunteer Program; the Arkansas Community Service Award from the Arkansas Department of Volunteerism; the Martin Luther King Award from the Black Community Developers, the Community Service Award from the University of Arkansas Alumni Association and the Champion Award from the Home Instruction Program for Parents of Pre-School Youngsters (HIPPY).
-He was recognized as the Clara Barton Distinguished Humanitarian of the Year by the American Red Cross of Greater Arkansas and in 2015 was honored by Arkansas Commitment which identifies and supports academically talented African-American high school students throughout Central Arkansas.
+He is the recipient of the Humanitarian Award from Just Communities of Arkansas; the Men of Volunteer Achievement from the Retired Senior Volunteer Program; the Arkansas Community Service Award from the Arkansas Department of Volunteerism; the Martin Luther King Award from the Black Community Developers, the Community Service Award from the University of Arkansas Alumni Association, the Champion Award from the Home Instruction Program for Parents of Pre-School Youngsters (HIPPY), the Clara Barton Distinguished Humanitarian of the Year by the American Red Cross of Greater Arkansas and was honored by Arkansas Commitment which identifies and supports academically talented African-American high school students throughout Central Arkansas.
+In 2018 he received the Friend of Children Award from Arkansas Advocates for Children and Families.